How Do You Get a Gap Insurance Refund After Refinancing?

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-What is Gap Insurance and How Does It Work?
+What Is Gap Insurance and How Does It Work?

 An Example of How Gap Insurance Works